elementjs/elt/README.md

   * **You use typescript** and don't want a javascript library that use patterns that the typing system doesn't always gracefully support.
 Everything is Element was built with *type inference* in mind.
 The [`Observable`](#Observable) ecosystem tries hard to keep that valuable typing information without getting in your way and have you type everything by hand.
 It also tries to be as strict as possible, which is why the recommended way to enjoy this library is with `"strict": true` in your `tsconfig.json`.

   * **You like the Observer pattern** but you're afraid your app is going to leak as this pattern is prone to do.
 Element solves this elegantly by tying the observing to the presence of a Node in the DOM, removing the need to un-register observers that would otherwise leak.
 See [`node_observe`](#node_observe) and [`$observe()`](#$observe).
+Also, the Observables are **buffed** ; they can be transformed and combined, which makes for very fun data pipelines.

   * Virtual-DOM appears brilliant to you, but **you'd rather manipulate the DOM directly**.
 This is a philosophical point ; Virtual DOM is extremely efficient, probably more so than manipulating the document directly, but it also adds a layer of abstraction that is not always needed.
-In Element, all the `<jsx>code</jsx>` return DOM Elements that can be manipulated with vanillay javascript.
+In Element, all the `<jsx>code</jsx>` return DOM Elements that can be manipulated with vanilla javascript.

   * **You like expliciteness**.
 The Observables and Verbs are a clear giveaway of what parts of your application are subject to change.
 Also, every symbol you use should be reachable with the go-to definition of your code editor ; html string templates are just plain evil.